darkweak/souin/README.md

     exclude: 'ARegexHere' # Regex to exclude from cache
   stale: 1000s # Stale duration
   ttl: 1000s # Default TTL
+  default_cache_control: no-store # Set default value for Cache-Control response header if not set by upstream
 log_level: INFO # Logs verbosity [ DEBUG, INFO, WARN, ERROR, DPANIC, PANIC, FATAL ], case do not matter
 ssl_providers: # The {providers}.json to use
   - traefik